 This bad advice has been around for so long, that it has attained mythical status.
 In fact, some people don’t even see it as advice.
 They assume that it is a fundamental truth that must be accepted.
 Ironically, following this advice is a race to the bottom, and then ultimately to the dustbin of business history.

 Yes, regardless of whether a business sells coffee or cloud telephone systems (as mine does), customers want, expect and deserve value.
 But quality customers, which are the kinds that all businesses should covet and attract, never obsessively insist on paying the lowest price.
-Research by American Express found that 70 percent of customers have spent more money to do business with a company that delivers great service, and research by Deloitte found that customers are likely to spend 140 percent more after a positive experience.
+Research by the International Council of Shopping Centers found that 73 percent of customers have spent more money to do business with a company that delivers great service, and research by Deloitte found that customers are likely to spend 140 percent more after a positive experience.